Brand Audit your Business using our free but detailed DIY Template. DM us NOW to get your FREE Copy.

 Step 5: Gather your team and come to a consensus.

-The goal of the audit is to come to a consensus about the handling of the rebrand and use the information gleaned as the foundation for the creative direction.
+The goal of the audit is to arrive at a consensus about the handling of the rebrand, using the information gleaned as the foundation for the creative direction.
 So, gather your team, present the insights you’ve learned, and discuss what works, what doesn’t and what you can improve upon.
 For example, you might find that your Brand Heart is accurate, but your tagline is off.
 Or you may find that your logo is good, but your voice and tone don’t work well.

 Step 6: Document your findings.